November 4, 2016, by Tony Hong

 So how do you broadcast yourself and win millions of adoring fans?
 Well, apparently you just have to talk about your daily life, review products or movies, play video games for your fans or do an innumerable amount of other activities.
 This is what passes off as entertainment for Chinese millennials these days.
 However, it must be said that the most popular form of entertainment available on live-streaming platforms are young women flirting live and acting seductively for their fans.

-One trend that was quickly censored by the authorities were live streams of young women erotically eating bananas (if you don’t believe this, click on the link).
-To deal with inappropriate content, the Cyber Administration of China (CAC) issued stricter controls on user content.
+One trend that was quickly noticed by the authorities were live streams of young women eating fruit in an inappropriate manner.
+To deal with inappropriate content, the Cyber Administration of China (CAC) issued guidelines on user content.
 As is normally done in China, this content management has been delegated to the companies that own the platforms.
 It is their responsibility to ensure that content meets certain guidelines.
 The BBC reports that the CAC has asked these platforms to:

 ‘”strengthen security evaluation of new products like live broadcast”.
 It also said the new requirements would apply to “bullet-screens” – where online user comments pop-up on top of live videos.’